boyer-nicolas/ombrage-bun-api/docs/core-concepts/parameters.md

 # Route Parameters with Zod

-Ombrage API supports dynamic routes with parameters using Zod schemas for type safety and automatic documentation generation.
+Koritsu supports dynamic routes with parameters using Zod schemas for type safety and automatic documentation generation.

 ## Dynamic Routes